 The Celgene PAC is a voluntary organization funded by contributions from eligible employees.
 It is governed by the Celgene PAC Board, consisting of a cross-functional group of company employees that makes decisions on any political contributions made by the Celgene PAC or by the company.

 These contributions are reported to the Federal Election Commission on a regular basis, available here , and to state election commissions as required by law.
 In addition, to ensure transparency, information about all political contributions in the U.S. by the Celgene PAC or the company is provided in a semiannual report posted on the company website, categorized by state, candidate, political affiliation and amount.

 Click here for more information on Celgene PAC and Political Contributions Governance and Transparency.

-Click here for the First Half 2018 Political Contributions Report, including all political contributions by Celgene PAC and the Company made in the U.S. in the first half of 2018.
+Click here for the Second Half 2018 Political Contributions Report, including all political contributions by Celgene PAC and the Company made in the U.S. in the second half of 2018.

 Previous Political Contributions Reports

 - Read the First Half 2018 Political Contributions Report

 - Read the Second Half 2017 Political Contributions Report

 - Read the First Half 2017 Political Contributions Report